 Most of us have a good idea of our capabilities, strengths, and weaknesses – or think we do.
 But when it comes to soft skills, do you know what yours are?
 And are you using them effectively?

-The Collins English Dictionary defines soft skills as "desirable qualities for certain forms of employment that do not depend on acquired knowledge: they include common sense, the ability to deal with people, and a positive flexible attitude.”
+The Collins English Dictionary defines soft skills as "desirable qualities for certain forms of employment that do not depend on acquired knowledge: they include common sense, the ability to deal with people & a positive, flexible attitude.”

 Soft skills determine how you interact with your team.
 They’re important for strong leaders in any type of job and industry.
 And if you’re lucky - or savvy enough - to have recruited people with strong soft skills, you’ll know they’re great at building relationships with their colleagues.